mendix/docs/content/refguide/published-rest-operation.md

 - When the microflow sets the Content-Type header to something else, then the operation returns JSON
 - When the microflow does not set the Content-Type header, then the operation returns JSON and the Content-Type is application/json

-Export mapping is also used to generate object schemas for operation responses in [OpenApi (Swagger) documentation page](published-rest-services#interactive-documentation) based on [JSON Schema](published-rest-services-json-schema)
+The export mapping is also used to generate object schemas for operation responses in [OpenApi (Swagger) documentation page](published-rest-services#interactive-documentation) based on [JSON Schema](published-rest-service-json-schema)

 ## 3 Public Documentation